ackirby88/CS107/lecture5/c-review-1.md

 An example usage could be `MIN(2,3)` resulting in the expected value `2`.
 We can even do `MIN(cs + 107, *p)` which expands to `((cs + 107) < (*p) ? (cs + 107) : (*p))`

-:red_circle: **WARNING**: We could have unintended side effects using macros for function-like expressions.
+:red_circle: We could have unintended side effects using macros for function-like expressions.
 For example, if we defined a MAX function as
 ```C
 #define MAX(a,b) a > b ? a : b